 Step 2: Choose your Drill Bit

 You should go through the instructions or the manufacturer’s manual before starting to drill.
-If you use the wrong drill bit while drilling, it may result in troubles.
+If you use the wrong drill bit while drilling, it may result in trouble.

 For example, if you use the wood drilling bit for drilling steel, your drill bit might break.
-This will cause you unnecessary troubles.
+This will cause you unnecessary trouble.

 Here’s our short guide to drill bit choosing-

-- Use a general-purpose drill bit for drilling woods.
+- Use a general-purpose bit for drilling woods.

-- Use a masonry drill bit for drilling stone, concrete, etc.
+- Use a masonry bit for drilling stone, concrete, etc.

 - Use a High-Speed Steel (HSS) bit for drilling most metals.

-The easy way is to hold the screw behind the drill bit.
+The easy way is to hold the screw behind the bit.
 Check if the screw threads are visible or not.
-Also, see if the screw shaft is perfectly hidden behind the drill it.
-If the threads are visible and the shaft is hidden, then you have the right sized bit.
+Also, see if the screw shaft is perfectly hidden behind the drill.
+If the threads are visible and the shaft is hidden, then you have the right-sized bit.

 Step 3: Install the Bit